Electoral districts of Ukraine: Foreign electoral district

-The Foreign electoral district of Ukraine is an electoral district, which unites electoral precincts, that are situated outside of the territory of Ukraine, and which comprises all polling station located inside embassies and consulates of Ukraine and inside military bases abroad, where there are Ukrainian peacekeeping contingents.
+The Foreign electoral district of Ukraine is an electoral district which unites electoral precincts situated outside the territory of Ukraine and which comprises all polling stations located inside embassies and consulates of Ukraine and inside military bases abroad, where there are Ukrainian peacekeeping contingents.
 Foreign electoral precincts, unlike usual ones which usually comprise several administrative districts in Ukraine, are much bigger in size.

 They comprise territories of countries, the whole or a part, or even parts of continents.
 In the Foreign electoral district there vote those Ukrainian citizens, who on the day of voting are living or just travelling abroad.
 Foreign district has many differences from usual electoral districts on the territory of Ukraine, but the fundamental difference is that it only aggregates votes cast abroad and do not bear the function of parliamentary representation, since majoritarian deputies are not elected there.
 Also, the Foreign district does not have its own district election commission, its duties are carried out by the Central Election Commission.
 As of 31 March 2019 there were 552,357 citizens in the lists of voters of the Foreign electoral district.